godot-rust/book/src/register/constructors.md

 The `init` method always returns `Self`.
 You may notice that this is currently the only way to construct a `Monster` instance.
 As soon as your struct contains a base field, you can no longer provide your own constructor, as you can't provide a value for that field.
 This is by design and ensures that _if_ you need access to the base, that base comes from Godot directly.

-However, fear not: you can still provide all sorts of constructors, they just need to go through dedicated functions that internally call `init`.
-More on this in the next section.

 ### Disabled `init`